-Research suggests that chronic inflammation may be caused by the buildup of glial cells normally meant to help keep the brain free of debris.
-One type of glial cell, microglia, engulfs and destroys waste and toxins in a healthy brain.
-In Alzheimer’s, microglia fail to clear away waste, debris, and protein collections, including beta-amyloid plaques.
-Researchers are trying to find out why microglia fail to perform this vital function in Alzheimer’s.
+Research suggests that chronic inflammation may be caused by the buildup and harmful secretions of malfunctioning glial cells.
+Healthy glial cells help keep the brain free of debris.
+A type of glial cell called microglia engulfs and destroys waste and toxins in a healthy brain.
+When microglia fail to clear away waste, debris, and protein collections, including beta-amyloid plaques, Alzheimer’s can develop.
+Researchers are trying to discover the mechanisms of how and why microglia malfunction.

-One focus of study is a gene called TREM2.
-Normally, TREM2 tells the microglia cells to clear beta-amyloid plaques from the brain and helps fight inflammation in the brain.
-In the brains of people where this gene does not function normally, plaques build up between neurons.
-Astrocytes—another type of glial cell—are signaled to help clear the buildup of plaques and other cellular debris left behind.
-These microglia and astrocytes collect around the neurons but fail to perform their debris-clearing function.
-In addition, they release chemicals that cause chronic inflammation and further damage the neurons they are meant to protect.
+One study is focusing on a protein called TREM2, which is essential for proper microglial function during stress events, including neurodegenerative diseases.
+When TREM2 does not function normally, plaques build up between neurons.
+Astrocytes — another type of glial cell — are signaled to help clear the buildup of plaques and other cellular debris.
+Faulty microglia and astrocytes then collect around the neurons but don’t perform their debris-clearing function.
+They can release chemicals that cause chronic inflammation and further damage the neurons they are meant to protect.

-Vascular problems may lead to reduced blood flow and oxygen to the brain, as well as a breakdown of the blood-brain barrier, which usually protects the brain from harmful agents while allowing in glucose and other necessary factors.
-In a person with Alzheimer’s, a faulty blood-brain barrier prevents glucose from reaching the brain and prevents the clearing away of toxic beta-amyloid and tau proteins.
-This results in inflammation, which adds to vascular problems in the brain.
-Because it appears that Alzheimer’s is both a cause and consequence of vascular problems in the brain, researchers are seeking interventions to disrupt this complicated and destructive cycle.
+Vascular problems may lead to reduced blood flow and oxygen to the brain, as well as a breakdown of the blood-brain barrier, which usually prevents harmful substances from getting into the brain while allowing in glucose and other necessary molecules.
+In a person with Alzheimer’s, disruptions to specialized transporter proteins in the blood-brain barrier may keep glucose from reaching the brain and prevent toxic beta-amyloid and tau proteins from being cleared away.
+This leads to inflammation, which may further worsen pathological changes in the brain.
+Recent studies have underscored the connection between glucose metabolism in the brain and multiple aspects of Alzheimer’s, including gender differences in risk and the severity of the disease.
+Researchers continue to explore potential interventions to disrupt this complicated and destructive cycle.